junho7/beauthentic-questions/README.md

 <h1 align="center">RapidFire</h1>

-This is a project for [beAuthentic](https://www.beauthentic.io/).
+This is a project for a startup [beAuthentic](https://www.beauthentic.io/).
 They provided a broad concept.
 I designed and developed both frontend and backend by myself.

 Live on [here](https://ask.beauthentic.io/)